paulpham157/MiMo/README.md

 ### SGLang Inference

-Thanks to the [contribution](https://github.com/sgl-project/sglang/pull/5921) from the SGLang team, we supported MiMo in SGLang mainstream within 24h with MTP coming soon.
+Thanks to the [MiMo model support](https://github.com/sgl-project/sglang/pull/5921) and [MTP](https://github.com/sgl-project/sglang/pull/6059) from the SGLang team, we supported MiMo in SGLang mainstream.

 Example Script